BafAltom/love-rope/README.md

 love-rope
 =========

-A LÖVE "game" based on a rope simulation.
+A rope simulation in LÖVE and MoonScript.
+Maybe this will be can be turned into a game ?